adelgahgouh/webscrape_python/README.md

-# webscrape_python H1
+# webscrape_python
-the is demo testing web scrapping with python this example also save the scrapped data into CSV file
+the is demo testing web scrapping with python this example also save the scrapped data into CSV and JSON file

-Libraries
+## Libraries
-*-BeautifulSoul4 for Scapping
+* BeautifulSoul4 for Scapping
-*-Urlib to use Url Links
+* Urlib to use Url Links
-*-request to do multiple http request
+* request to do multiple http request
-*-
+* json to create JSON File
+* csv to create CSV File
+* time to get current Time